Emergency Response Team - ERT

 The Traverse City Police Department is part of the Northern Michigan Mutual Aid Task Force (N.M.M.A.T.F.)
 Emergency Response Team (ERT).
 This is a multi-jurisdictional ERT composing of several law enforcement agencies throughout Northern Michigan.
 Situations where ERT may be utilized are hostage situations, barricaded subjects, civil disturbances, high risk arrest and search warrants or other high risk situations that the normal patrol division couldn’t handle safely.

-N.M.M.A.T.F. consists of three teams, divided geographically, which allows for the effect coverage of Northern Michigan.
+N.M.M.A.T.F. consists of three teams, divided geographically, which allows for the effective coverage of Northern Michigan.
 Members of the Traverse City Police Department are assigned to “Team 2” along with members from Grand Traverse County Sheriff’s Department, Leelanau County Sheriff’s Department, Benzie County Sheriff’s Department and Antrim County Sheriff’s Department.
 Team 2 is responsible for any situation in those areas requiring an ERT response.
 The team dynamics consist of Entry and perimeter teams, snipers and negotiators.
 Negotiators are a vital role in our operations and have helped deescalate many high risk scenarios avoiding force, injury or death.

 The Traverse City Police Department has 5 officers assigned to the team, 3 of them as a negotiator.
 They are Sgt.
 Taylor, Ofcr.
 Witczak, School Resource Ofcr.
 Oster (negotiator), Downtown Ofcr.
 John Culver (negotiatior) and Ofcr Nowland (negotiator).